-The Local Government Election will be held on Saturday 4 September 2021.
+The Local Government Election which were to be held on Saturday 4 September 2021 will now be held on Saturday 4 December 2021.

 At the election, you will be asked to vote on which candidates should become a Councillor for the next term of Council (2021–2024).

 If you’re over 18, are an Australian citizen and live in the Queanbeyan-Palerang area, make sure you’re enrolled to vote.

 Polling booth locations and information about pre-polling and postal voting will be provided when the details are confirmed by the NSW Electoral Commission.

 For more information or to update your enrolment details, visit www.elections.nsw.gov.au

 If you own land or are a lessee in the Queanbeyan-Palerang Regional Council area, but do not live here, you may still be eligible to vote in the Local Government Election.
 More information is available on the NSW Electoral Commission website.